31 Influential Instances

 The key idea behind influence functions is to upweight the loss of a training instance by an infinitesimally small step \(\epsilon\), which results in new model parameters:

-where \(\theta\) is the model parameter vector and \(\hat{\theta}_{\epsilon,z}\) is the parameter vector after upweighting z by a very small number \(\epsilon\).
-L is the loss function with which the model was trained, \(z_i\) is the training data and z is the training instance which we want to upweight to simulate its removal.
-The intuition behind this formula is: How much will the loss change if we upweight a particular instance \(z_i\) from the training data by a little (\(\epsilon\)) and downweight the other data instances accordingly?
+where \(\theta\) is the model parameter vector and \(\hat{\boldsymbol{\theta}}_{\epsilon, \mathbf{z}}\) is the parameter vector after upweighting \(\mathbf{z}\) by a very small number \(\epsilon\). \(L\) is the loss function with which the model was trained, \(\mathbf{z}^{(i)}\) is the training data, and \(\mathbf{z}\) is the training instance that we want to upweight to simulate its removal.
+The intuition behind this formula is: How much will the loss change if we upweight a particular instance \(\mathbf{z}^{(i)}\) from the training data by a little (\(\epsilon\)) and downweight the other data instances accordingly?
 What would the parameter vector look like to optimize this new combined loss?
-The influence function of the parameters, i.e. the influence of upweighting training instance z on the parameters, can be calculated as follows.
+The influence function of the parameters, i.e., the influence of upweighting training instance \(\mathbf{z}\) on the parameters, can be calculated as follows.

-The last expression \(\nabla_{\theta}L(z,\hat{\theta})\) is the loss gradient with respect to the parameters for the upweighted training instance.
+The last expression \(\nabla_{\boldsymbol{\theta}}L(\mathbf{z}, \hat{\boldsymbol{\theta}})\) is the loss gradient with respect to the parameters for the upweighted training instance.
 The gradient is the rate of change of the loss of the training instance.
-It tells us how much the loss changes when we change the model parameters \(\hat{\theta}\) by a bit.
-A positive entry in the gradient vector means that a small increase in the corresponding model parameter increases the loss, a negative entry means that the increase of the parameter reduces the loss.
-The first part \(H^{-1}_{\hat{\theta}}\) is the inverse Hessian matrix (second derivative of the loss with respect to the model parameters).
+It tells us how much the loss changes when we change the model parameters \(\hat{\boldsymbol{\theta}}\) by a bit.
+A positive entry in the gradient vector means that a small increase in the corresponding model parameter increases the loss; a negative entry means that the increase of the parameter reduces the loss.
+The first part \(H^{-1}_{\hat{\boldsymbol{\theta}}}\) is the inverse Hessian matrix (second derivative of the loss with respect to the model parameters).
 The Hessian matrix is the rate of change of the gradient, or expressed as loss, it is the rate of change of the rate of change of the loss.
 It can be estimated using:

 More informally: The Hessian matrix records how curved the loss is at a certain point.
-The Hessian is a matrix and not just a vector, because it describes the curvature of the loss and the curvature depends on the direction in which we look.
+The Hessian is a matrix and not just a vector because it describes the curvature of the loss, and the curvature depends on the direction in which we look.
 The actual calculation of the Hessian matrix is time-consuming if you have many parameters.
 Koh and Liang suggested some tricks to calculate it efficiently, which goes beyond the scope of this chapter.
 Updating the model parameters, as described by the above formula, is equivalent to taking a single Newton step after forming a quadratic expansion around the estimated model parameters.

 What intuition is behind this influence function formula?
-The formula comes from forming a quadratic expansion around the parameters \(\hat{\theta}\).
-That means we do not actually know, or it is too complex to calculate how exactly the loss of instance z will change when it is removed/upweighted.
+The formula comes from forming a quadratic expansion around the parameters \(\hat{\boldsymbol{\theta}}\).
+That means we do not actually know, or it is too complex to calculate how exactly the loss of instance \(\mathbf{z}\) will change when it is removed/upweighted.
 We approximate the function locally by using information about the steepness (= gradient) and the curvature (= Hessian matrix) at the current model parameter setting.
-With this loss approximation, we can calculate what the new parameters would approximately look like if we upweighted instance z:
+With this loss approximation, we can calculate what the new parameters would approximately look like if we upweighted instance \(\mathbf{z}\):

-The approximate parameter vector is basically the original parameter minus the gradient of the loss of z (because we want to decrease the loss) scaled by the curvature (= multiplied by the inverse Hessian matrix) and scaled by 1 over n, because that is the weight of a single training instance.
+The approximate parameter vector is basically the original parameter minus the gradient of the loss of \(\mathbf{z}\) (because we want to decrease the loss) scaled by the curvature (= multiplied by the inverse Hessian matrix) and scaled by \(\frac{1}{n}\) because that is the weight of a single training instance.

-The following figure shows how the upweighting works.
-The x-axis shows the value of the \(\theta\) parameter and the y-axis the corresponding value of the loss with upweighted instance z.
-The model parameter here is 1-dimensional for demonstration purposes, but in reality it is usually high-dimensional.
-We move only 1 over n into the direction of improvement of the loss for instance z.
-We do not know how the loss would really change when we delete z, but with the first and second derivative of the loss, we create this quadratic approximation around our current model parameter and pretend that this is how the real loss would behave.
+Figure 31.6 shows how the upweighting works.
+The x-axis shows the value of the \(\boldsymbol{\theta}\) parameter and the y-axis the corresponding value of the loss with upweighted instance \(\mathbf{z}\).
+The model parameter here is 1-dimensional for demonstration purposes, but in reality, it is usually high-dimensional.
+We move only \(\frac{1}{n}\) in the direction of improvement of the loss for instance \(\mathbf{z}\).
+We do not know how the loss would really change when we delete \(\mathbf{z}\), but with the first and second derivatives of the loss, we create this quadratic approximation around our current model parameter and pretend that this is how the real loss would behave.

-The first line of this equation means that we measure the influence of a training instance on a certain prediction \(z_{test}\) as a change in loss of the test instance when we upweight the instance z and get new parameters \(\hat{\theta}_{\epsilon,z}\).
+The first line of this equation means that we measure the influence of a training instance on a certain prediction \(\mathbf{z}_{test}\) as a change in loss of the test instance when we upweight the instance \(\mathbf{z}\) and get new parameters \(\hat{\theta}_{\epsilon,z}\).
 For the second line of the equation, we have applied the chain rule of derivatives and get the derivative of the loss of the test instance with respect to the parameters times the influence of z on the parameters.
 In the third line, we replace the expression with the influence function for the parameters.
-The first term in the third line \(\nabla_{\theta}L(z_{test},\hat{\theta})^T{}\) is the gradient of the test instance with respect to the model parameters.
+The first term in the third line \(\nabla_{\boldsymbol{\theta}} L(\mathbf{z}_{test},\hat{\boldsymbol{\theta}})^T\) is the gradient of the test instance with respect to the model parameters.

 Having a formula is great and the scientific and accurate way of showing things.
 But I think it is very important to get some intuition about what the formula means.
-The formula for \(I_{\text{up,loss}}\) states that the influence function of the training instance z on the prediction of an instance \(z_{test}\) is “how strongly the instance reacts to a change of the model parameters” multiplied by “how much the parameters change when we upweight the instance z”.
+The formula for \(I_{\text{up,loss}}\) states that the influence function of the training instance \(\mathbf{z}\) on the prediction of an instance \(\mathbf{z}_{test}\) is “how strongly the instance reacts to a change of the model parameters” multiplied by “how much the parameters change when we upweight the instance \(\mathbf{z}\)”.
 Another way to read the formula: The influence is proportional to how large the gradients for the training and test loss are.
 The higher the gradient of the training loss, the higher its influence on the parameters and the higher the influence on the test prediction.
 The higher the gradient of the test prediction, the more influenceable the test instance.
 The entire construct can also be seen as a measure of the similarity (as learned by the model) between the training and the test instance.

-That is it with theory and intuition.
+That’s it with theory and intuition.
 The next section explains how influence functions can be applied.

 Application of Influence Functions